GavinHuttley/tib/source/seqcomp/information.rst

 If we sample sequences that share this mutation in common, aligning them centred on the mutated position, we can assess which statistic better captures the neighbouring base association.
 What we *should* see is that the 3' position should have high information which arises from the base `G`.

+.. todo:: use latest images from mutation motif

 .. list-table::

     * - .. image:: ../images/CtoT_MI.png